Ecstasy-EC/Ecstasy-EC.github.io/_pages/about.md

 During my PhD journey, I developed [ikd-Tree](https://github.com/hku-mars/ikd-Tree), [FAST-LIO2](https://github.com/hku-mars/FAST_LIO), and [D-Map](https://github.com/hku-mars/D-Map) which have been widely used in LiDAR community.
 I received my Bachelor's Degree in School of Automation Science and Electrical Engineering, Beihang University in 2020.

-My research mainly focuses on LiDAR-based mapping with applications on Robotics.
+My research mainly focuses on multimodal sensor mapping with applications on Robotics.
 I am deeply interested in exploring elegant representations of the world, which would definitely unlock the boundless possibilities in Robotics.

 # News
+- 2025.12.09: Our paper "ProbPer-LiLo: Probabilistic Persistency Modeling for Life-Long Mapping" is accepted for publication in ***Robotics and Automation Letters (RA-L)***.
 - 2025.11.15: Our paper "Enabling multirotor UAVs to perch, land and detach with standard propeller guards" is accepted for publication in ***Nature Communications Engineering***. [[Link]](https://www.nature.com/articles/s44172-025-00514-2)
 - 2025.10.31: Our paper "Efficient and Distributed Large-Scale Point Cloud Bundle Adjustment via Majorization-Minimization" is accepted for publication in ***International Journal of Robotics Research (IJRR)***. [[Preprint]](https://arxiv.org/pdf/2502.18801)
 - 2025.09.25: Start to serve as Associate Editor for Robotics and Automation Letters (RA-L).
 Many thanks to Prof. Sven Behnke for the invitation!